Italy · tool

 Annual events worth timing your trip around

-A brutal historical football match played in Piazza Santa Croce, a tradition dating back to the Renaissance.
+A brutal historical football game played in Piazza Santa Croce, with matches leading up to the final on June 24th.

-A major public holiday on August 15th, leading to widespread closures across Italy.
+A major public holiday on August 15th, with many businesses closed across Italy.

-Various markets pop up across the city, offering crafts, food, and festive cheer.
+Various markets pop up offering crafts, food, and festive cheer.

 Insider timing tips